What is single-tenancy? How's it different from multi-tenancy?

 Single-tenancy is an architecture in which a single instance of a software application and supporting infrastructure serves one customer.
 Single-tenancy is commonly implemented in software as a service (SaaS) delivery models or in cloud services.

-In single-tenancy architectures, a customer -- called a tenant -- will have a singular instance of a SaaS application dedicated to them.
-The host provider will aid in managing the software instance and dedicated infrastructure while still lending nearly full control to a single tenant for customization of software and infrastructure.
+In single-tenancy architectures, a customer -- called a tenant -- has a singular instance of a SaaS application dedicated to them.
+The host provider will aid in managing the software instance and dedicated infrastructure while still lending nearly full control to a single tenant to customize their software and infrastructure.

 Some common characteristics of single-tenancy models are that they tend to provide a high level of user engagement and user control, as well as reliability, security and backup ability.
 Because tenants are in a separate environment from one another, they are not bound in the same way tenants using a shared infrastructure would be.

-Potential customers would likely choose a single-tenant infrastructure over other possible options for the ability to have more control and flexibility in their environment for addressing specific requirements.
+Potential customers would likely choose a single-tenant infrastructure over other possible options for the ability to have more control and flexibility in their environment.

 How single-tenancy works